stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

 We will attempt to answer these in this illustrated article.

-All of the examples in this article can be found in my [tls-examples](https://github.com/stffrdhrn/tls-examples) project which is available on github.
+All of the examples in this article can be found in my [tls-examples](https://github.com/stffrdhrn/tls-examples) project.
+Please check it out.

-On linux, you can download it and `make` it with your favorite toolchain.
+On Linux, you can download it and `make` it with your favorite toolchain.
 By default it will cross compile using an [openrisc toolchain](https://openrisc.io/software).
-This can be overriden with the `CROSS_COMPILE` variable.
+This can be overridden with the `CROSS_COMPILE` variable.
 For example, to build for your current host.

 ```